mkiki254/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 3: Creating a script that counts the number of directories in the PATH Task 4: Creating a script that lists environment variables Task 5: Creating a script that lists all local and environment variables and functions
+Task 3: Creating a script that counts the number of directories in the PATH Task 4: Creating a script that lists environment variables Task 5: Creating a script that lists all local and environment variables and functions Task 6: Creating a script that creates a new local variable